The Hideaway Café in Seaton

-It will not take you long following my blog to realise that I need little excuse or encouragement to find a reason to stop for a cup of tea or coffee, whether I’m at home, at work or out and about (tea first thing, coffee mid morning, tea again in the afternoon just incase you’re offering)!
+It will not take you long following my blog to realise that I need little excuse or encouragement to find a reason to stop for a cup of tea or coffee.
+Whether I’m at home, at work or out and about (tea first thing, coffee mid morning, tea again in the afternoon), I do enjoy a cuppa.

-So when somewhere on my list of places to go also popped up as a Lyme Bay Ladies coffee morning I jumped at the chance.
+So when The Hideaway Café in Seaton popped up as a Lyme Bay Ladies coffee morning, I jumped at the chance.
 Now you may ask me who are the Lyme Bay Ladies, well I’ll come back to that in a minute.

 The Hideaway is the perfect name

 To be honest on this occasion I didn’t sample enough food to give a proper review – the coffee was good and I love the little milk bottle and sugar in a mini kilner jar.
-My friends ate cake with absolutely no complaints and I am hoping to return for one of the special evening menus being help over the summer.
-Looking online there are already plenty of good reviews.
-This café is a real asset to Seaton.
+My friends ate cake with absolutely no complaints.
+I am hoping to return for one of the special evening menus being help over the summer.

 The view from the café is straight out to the sea.
 Look right for Seaton Hole or left towards the main Seaton Beach.
 Enjoy a walk all along the Esplanade which is easy and accessible with pushchairs or for wheelchairs.